The E.D. Story

 September 1949 saw the commencement of production of the E.D.
 Mk.
 IV “Three-forty-six”, a disc rear rotary valve (RRV) 3.46cc diesel with a single ball-race crankshaft later named the Hunter.
 Due to teething problems with the production of the die-cast cases for this model, the initial production batches used barstock cases.
 A close look at one of these barstock cases confirms that each individual component required a great deal of careful hand-work!
 The use of this seemingly costly component rather than simply delaying the engine's release to the public pending resolution of the die-casting issue makes it appear that E.D. was very anxious to get the engine onto the market as quickly as possible to counter the sales success of the competing AMCO 3.5 PB unit.

 The E.D.
 3.46 Mk.
 IV combined the virtues of relative simplicity in both design and construction with excellent performance, durability and reliability by the standards of the day.
 The reliability aspect was to be put to a stern test within a few years, as we shall see.
 The engine deservedly became a steady seller, surviving in various forms for many years.
+Indeed, its descendants remain available today (see below).
 The long shaft of the earlier models made them particularly well suited to scale model applications.

 At the end of 1949, the engines were priced between £2 5s 0d for the smallest model, the Mk.
 I Bee, to £4 12s 6d for the largest model, the Mk.
 IV 3.46.
 To place this in context, during 1950 “Aeromodeller” magazine advertised a vacancy at their Eaton Bray office "...for a "solid scale" model builder.
 Must be skilled in detail work.
 Age 20-25.
 Salary about £5 a week".
 Presumably this was a competitive before-tax wage for a skilled young man.
 Hence, at this time the cost of a pretty basic model engine was in the order of a week’s take-home wages for a skilled individual.
 Puts a bit of context into latter-day model engine prices, doesn’t it?!?